jekyll/jekyll/docs/_tutorials/csv-to-table.md

 date: 2020-04-01 20:30:00 +0200
 ---

-This tutorial will show you how to read a CSV file and render it as an HTML table.
-The result will be true to the original header row and data rows.
+This tutorial shows how to use Jekyll to read a CSV and render the data as an HTML table.

-The approach followed here is very flexible - the number of columns and the names of the columns are picked up **dynamically**.
-We can drop in any valid CSV data and see it rendered.
+This approach:

+- will use the CSV's first row as the HTML table header.
+- will use remaining rows for the body of the table.
+- will preserve the order of the columns from the original CSV.
+- is flexible enough to work with _any_ valid CSV.
+No need specify anywhere what the names of the columns are or how many columns there are.

-The trick in this tutorial is that when we iterate over the row data, we pick up the _first row_ and use that to create the labels for the HTML header row.
+The trick to this tutorial is that, when we iterate over the row data, we pick up the _first row_ and unpack that so we can get the header names.

-Follow the steps below to convert a sample CSV of authors into a table.
+Follow the steps below to convert a sample CSV of authors into an HTML table.

 ## 1. Create a CSV

-Create a CSV file in the [Data files]({{ '/docs/datafiles/' | relative_url }}) directory so that Jekyll will pick it up.
+Create a CSV file in your [Data files]({{ '/docs/datafiles/' | relative_url }}) directory so that Jekyll will pick it up.
 A sample path and CSV data are shown below:

 `_data/authors.csv`